 - Before investing in marketing for law firms, you need to know what you want to do with your firm.

-- Seth shares a couple of questions you need to answer to identify your business model.
+Seth Price shares a couple of questions you need to answer to identify your business model.

 - Are you referral-based?
 Will you use the web?
 Are you going to use prepaid legal?